sipgate-io/sipgateio-sendfax-node/README.md

 ## How It Works

-In our main script, the index.js, we check that the user provides the recipient phone number and a PDF document as an argument.
+In our main script, index.js, we make sure that the user passes the phone number of a recipient and a PDF document as arguments.

 ```javascript
 if (process.argv.length < 4) {